 The Sioux Council Juvenile Diversion Programs are designed to provide youth with a positive alternative to the court system.
 Youth participate in structured programs and group interactions which are intended to improve self-esteem, self-understanding, decision-making, communication, respect, responsibility, caring, and honesty.
 The goal is to divert youth away from the court system, assist local schools and reduce the recidivism among youth.

-JUVENILE DIVERSION COORDINATOR:
+JUVENILE DIVERSION DIRECTOR:

 TEEN COURT: Teen Court is a program for high school age youth conducted in partnership with the Minnehaha County State’s Attorney office.